frioux/blog/content/posts/a-love-letter-to-plain-text.md

 I hope that this inspires others.
 These are all tools that *could* be written against a traditional blog engine, but would likely be slower and less flexible.
-On top of the above handmade features, there are all kinds of reasons to use a plaintext format: trivial version control, less dependance on the state of a pet server, trivial backups, relatively simple migrations, and more.
+On top of the above handmade features, there are all kinds of reasons to use a plaintext format: trivial version control, less dependence on the state of a pet server, trivial backups, relatively simple migrations, and more.

 ---